godhiraj-code/sentinel/README.md

 ## 📊 Reports & Debugging

-The Sentinel generates detailed HTML reports with:
+The Sentinel generates detailed HTML reports (powered by `pytest-glow-report`) with:

-- **Decision Timeline**: Every action the agent took
+- **Decision Timeline**: Every action the agent took.
-- **World State Snapshots**: Elements discovered at each step
+- **World State Snapshots**: Elements discovered at each step.
-- **Screenshots**: Visual record of each step
+- **Multi-State Screenshots**: Visual record of Navigation, World State, and After-Action result.
-- **Confidence Scores**: How sure the agent was about each decision
+- **Confidence Scores**: How sure the agent was about each decision.
+- **Heuristic Log**: Details on why a goal was marked as achieved.

 Reports are saved to `./sentinel_reports/YYYYMMDD_HHMMSS/report.html`